 ‘Added Rural Value: Quality of Life Issues for Older People Living in Rural Devon’ (2006), a report based on a piece of field research commissioned by Age Concern Devon and funded by the Home Office through Change Up.

 Rachel first joined Blue Sky Enabling in November 2012 while she was still a student, where she rapidly gained the confidence of the clients she worked with.
 Rachel graduated from Bath Spa University with a 2:1 Honours degree in psychology in July 2014.
 Rachel has completed her Level 5 Diploma in Leadership and Management through Blue Sky Enabling’s post-graduate training scheme.
 Rachel was promoted to Care Manager in August 2015, and in February 2016 she began a Master’s Degree in Integrative Health and Social Care that is being sponsored by Blue Sky Enabling.
+After consideration from the strategic management team, Rachel was promoted to the position of Registered Manager in December 2017.

 We believe enablement and empowerment begin with the organisation and its staff.
 We recognise that for most people the most important people in our organisation are the enablers with whom they will have regular contact.